microsoft/vscode-docs/docs/cpp/config-linux.md

    ![Step over button](images/cpp/step-over-button.png)

    This will advance program execution to the first line of the for loop, and skip over all the internal function calls within the `vector` and `string` classes that are invoked when the `msg` variable is created and initialized.
-Notice the change in the **Variables** window on the left.
+Notice the change in the **Variables** window on the side.

    ![Debugging windows](images/wsl/debug-view-variables.png)

-   In this case, the errors are expected because, although the variable names for the loop are now visible to the debugger, the statement has not executed yet, so there is nothing to read at this point.
-The contents of `msg` are visible, however, because that statement has completed.

 1. Press **Step over** again to advance to the next statement in this program (skipping over all the internal code that is executed to initialize the loop).
 Now, the **Variables** window shows information about the loop variables.
 1. Press **Step over** again to execute the `cout` statement.
-(Note that as of the March 2019 release, the C++ extension does not print any output to the **Debug Console** until the loop exits.)
+(Note that as of the March 2019 release, the C++ extension does not print any output to the **Debug Console** until the last cout executes.)
 1. If you like, you can keep pressing **Step over** until all the words in the vector have been printed to the console.
 But if you are curious, try pressing the **Step Into** button to step through source code in the C++ standard library!

    ![Breakpoint in gcc standard library header](images/cpp/gcc-system-header-stepping.png)